KalanaRatnayake/yolo_ros/README.md

 docker compose up
 ```

-### Setup for building the container on device running
+### Setup for building the container on device and running

 Clone this reposiotory